RaphaelEDiener/r-c-std/readme.md

 # TODO

 *  Test...
-    *  dynamic arrays
     *  lists
     *  string ops
-    *  math
 *  TODO: Whidepointer promotions (with typeof)
 *  TODO: Join
 *  TODO: Split
-*  TODO: default and correct quicksort for all default data types
 *  TODO: Curry
     *  Needs to be done at runtime with a struct maintaining stuff.
     *  But how do I pass that stuff into the function pointer?